All posts

 The factors that countries and treaty tie-breaker provisions typically examine fall into two categories.

 Economic ties.
 Where is the primary source of income generated?
 Where are bank accounts held?
 Where is property owned?
 Where are investments managed?
 Where are business operations conducted?
-The pattern that emerges across jurisdictions is that economic ties are weighted heavily, particularly when they are concentrated in a single country.
+Across jurisdictions, economic ties are weighted heavily, particularly when they are concentrated in a single country.
 A nomad whose clients, bank accounts, and business entity are all in one jurisdiction has strong economic ties there, regardless of physical presence.

 Personal and social ties.
 Where does the individual's spouse or partner live?
 Where do dependent children attend school?
 Where are close family relationships maintained?
 Where does the individual participate in social, religious, cultural, or political organizations?
 Where are personal possessions — furniture, art, books, personal effects — kept?